 While some divorce-related costs can be predicted, others cannot.
-Let’s find out what to expect when you are going to get divorced.
+Let’s find out what to expect when you are planning to get divorced in PA.

 How Much Does a Divorce Cost in Pennsylvania?

-Overall, the simplest divorce in the state can cost slightly more than $400 while the cost of an exceptionally hard case may skyrocket to $200.000 for each spouse, with the average contested divorce involving two attorneys costing up to $25.000 for each party.
-As a comparison, untying the knot through mediation costs approximately $6.000.
+Overall, the simplest divorce in the state can cost slightly more than $400 while the complex one – $40.000, with the average contested divorce involving two attorneys costing up to $13.000 for each party.
+In comparison, getting a lawyer for an uncontested case would cost about $5.000.

-In a nutshell, the total cost of a divorce is determined not only by the amount of divorce court fees but also by a couple’s choice of contested vs. no-fault divorce, whether or not spouses decide to get an attorney, and the number of issues exes need a court to settle for them.
+In a nutshell, the total cost of a divorce is determined not only by the divorce court fees but also by a couple’s choice of contested vs. uncontested marriage dissolution, whether or not spouses decide to get an attorney, and the number of issues exes need a court to settle for them.

 How Much Does a Mutual Divorce Cost?

 Spouses, who have decided to end their marriage amicably and don’t have any disputes about child- and money-related issues, can have an uncontested (no-fault) divorce.
 The cost of a no-fault divorce in PA is significantly lower than that of a fault one, and the highest fees involved are often the filing ones, unless spouses decide to hire lawyers.
 Getting an attorney for an uncontested case is optional and there are a lot of alternatives spouses may use to deal with their divorce paperwork.

 How much will uncontested divorce cost with a lawyer?

 If spouses don’t feel like doing their paperwork themselves and the idea of using relevant services on the Web doesn’t appeal to them, they can get an attorney, who will do their papers for them for a hefty fee.
 Trying to calculate how much filing for divorce in PA costs when a lawyer gets involved is pretty hard as their hourly fees vary, but you will likely end up paying $4.000-$7.000 for an uncontested case.